ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

   - What is your code that currently tries to do that?
   - What do you expect the result to be?
   - What is the actual result?
+  - What I think the problem could be?
 - How do you answer a Stack Overflow
 - Gym!
   - Volleyball.